corawym/todo-list/README.md

 # TODO List
-* Shows a todo list
+* Show a todo list
 * Add a new todo
 * Delete a todo